EU lawmakers greenlight von der Leyen's top team – DW – 11/27/2024

 Ahead of the vote, Commission President Ursula von der Leyen warned that Europe has "no time to waste" to boost its defenses and competitiveness.

-Lawmakers in Strasbourg confirmed the new commission with 370 votes in favour, 282 votes against, and 36 abstentions.
+Lawmakers in Strasbourg confirmed the new commission with 370 votes in favor, 282 votes against, and 36 abstentions.

+While conservative and centrist parliamentarians largely supported von der Leyen's team, far-right and leftist groups mainly voted against.

 The team of 26 commissioners is due to begin work on December 1, led by the already re-elected von der Leyen.